In a rush and just want my recommendation? I think the Nutro Wholesome Essentials Adult Healthy Weight Dry Dog Food is a great choice.

 This dog food contains chicken, whole brown rice, and oatmeal.
 It is 335 kcal/cup, nearly a full 100 kcal/cup less than the Taste of the Wild dry food.
 However, at only 23% protein per cup, it could be more impressive.
 My bigger dogs seemed to get hungry sooner after enjoying this particular dry food.

-Diamond Natural Premium may suffer from an over-reliance on grains.
+Diamond Natural Light may suffer from an over-reliance on grains.
 But the 4% fiber per cup speaks to a different issue going on behind the scenes.
 Trial and error may yield better results for you and your dogs.

 - Relatively low-calorie and low-fat